dnmfarrell/berrybrew/doc/Managing installer file integrity.md

 This ensures that everything we install is eventually removed upon uninstall, which allows us to remove everything cleanly.

+To build the installer outside of running the release script which also performs the file integrity checking, for staging, run `dev\build_staging_installer.bat` and for production, `dev\build_prod_installer.bat`.
+The installers will be located in `staging\berrybrewInstaller.exe` and `bin\berrybrewInstaller.exe` respectively.

 Failure to follow all steps will result in an error describing what you've missed during the installer build process.